Mattia-Aquilina/The-Last-Survivor/README.md

 # The Last Survivor

+# Introduction
 ***Please note***: This project was carried out together with : Francesco Forunato and Cristian Santaroni.
 For this reason, the original git hub, containing all commits, can be reached via the following link: [link](https://github.com/SapienzaInteractiveGraphicsCourse/final-project-the-last-survivor).
 This repo is a re-upload so it can be viewed on my profile.

+The Last Survivor is a survival arcade game.
+A player must survive endless waves of attacking zombies, earning points from killing or damaging zombies.
+These points can be used to purchase weapons.
+Zombies spawn in the player-area of the map in specific fixed spot.
+Zombies become higher numbers upon the completion of each round.
+The game ends when the player has been taken down by the zombies.

 Final project for the course of Interactive Graphics 2022/2023.